 With the ability to image the cornea, limbus, sclera, anterior chamber and contact lenses on eye, OCT is an invaluable tool in contact lens practice.
-Some OCTs use Scanning Laser Ophthalmoscopes (SLO) rather than infrared to directly view the fundus and anterior chamber.
+Some OCT machines use Scanning Laser Ophthalmoscopes (SLO) rather than infrared to directly view the fundus and anterior chamber.
 In contact lens practice, SLO is a bonus addition to OCT, giving a high quality view of the tear film and contact lens surface.

 OCT can be used for the examination and imaging of thickness and fitting characteristics of soft contact lenses, in particular high plus, high minus and toric lenses.
 Soft contact lens edge profiles can be assessed and lens-edge interactions with the sclera accurately visualised to better understand how the lens fits on the eye.
 Lens thicknesses can also be visualised and assessed, as well as the presence and degree of any prism ballasts used to stabilise toric lenses on the eye.

-In speciality contact lens modalities such as RGP, ortho-k, and scleral, OCT imaging adds another dimension to the examination, specification, and management.
-In recent years the fitting of miniscleral and scleral RGP contact lenses has become more popular in contact lens practice.
-Rather than solely using keratometry data, many miniscleral and scleral lens designs use sagittal height to calculate lenses.
-While biomicroscope techniques and corneal topography can calculate corneal sagittal height and anterior chamber depths with reasonable accuracy, OCT can do much more with higher resolution examination and measurement accuracy.
-Even epithelial thickness can be monitored as it is molded in ortho-k treatment.
+In bespoke contact lens modalities such as RGP, ortho-K, and scleral, OCT imaging adds another dimension to the examination, specification, and management.
+Rather than solely using keratometry data, many lens designs use sagittal height to calculate lens measurements.
+While biomicroscope techniques and corneal topography can calculate corneal sagittal height and anterior chamber depths with reasonable accuracy, OCT can do much more with higher resolution examination and increased measurement accuracy.
+Even epithelial thickness can be monitored as it is molded in ortho-K treatment.